clbonet/Sliced-Wasserstein_Gradient_Flows/README.md

-# Sliced-Wasserstein_Gradient_Flows
+# Efficient Gradient Flows in Sliced-Wasserstein Space

-This repository contains the code and the experiments of the paper [Sliced-Wasserstein Gradient Flows](https://arxiv.org/abs/2110.10972).
+This repository contains the code and the experiments of the paper [Efficient Gradient Flows in Sliced-Wasserstein Space](https://arxiv.org/abs/2110.10972).
 In this paper, we propose to to minimize functionals in the space of probability measures endowed by the sliced-Wasserstein distance.
 This can be done by leveraging the so-called JKO scheme.
 As the sliced-Wasserstein distance is easy to approximate in closed-form and differentiable, we propose to approximate sliced-Wasserstein gradient flows with either a discrete grid, particles, or generative models, and by using the backpropagation to optimize each JKO step.

 ## Abstract